ingridyt/ingridyt/README.md

-- 👋 Hi, I’m Ingridy.
+- 👋 Hi there!
+I'm Ingridy, a psychologist and technology enthusiast.
-- 🌱 I’m currently learning python, html, css :)
+- 🌱 I’m currently learning python, html, css and Java :)
+- I love exploring new tech and bringing ideas to life.
+When I'm not coding, you can find me reading or enjoying a good book.📚
+- In my free time, I also enjoy gazing through my telescope, marveling at the vastness of the universe. 🌌 And yes, 👽 aliens intrigue me too!

 <!---